trycourier/courier-android/Docs/Testing.md

     </tbody>
 </table>

-⚠️ Only use your `authKey` while testing.
+⚠️ Only use this key while testing.
 For security reasons, Courier does not recommend you leave this key in your production app.
-More info can be found [`here`](https://github.com/trycourier/courier-android/blob/master/Docs/Authentication.md#usage).

 &emsp;